|

 spring, when the wildflower displays are legendary.

-Begin from the ferry landing on Northridge
+Begin from the ferry landing on North Ridge

 Trail, which sets off to the left (north) of the restrooms.
 As it